Postal Codes and Addresses in the Netherlands

 Posting a letter in the Netherlands?
 Find out how to make sure your letter is properly addressed...

-Roadside mail boxes where letters are posted are orange.
+Roadside mail boxes for posting letters are orange.

 Netherlands Postal Codes